K8Trust/AuthTokenCookie/README.md

 ## Security Considerations

 - The plugin sets cookies with both `HttpOnly` and `Secure` flags
-- Authentication is performed over internal network only
+- Authentication is performed over an internal network only
 - API keys and tokens are handled securely

 ## License